gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 ### Where blanket fits

-blanket doesn't explore interleavings automatically, detect races at runtime, or generate scenarios.
+blanket does not explore interleavings, detect races at runtime, or generate scenarios.
 It lets you declare a specific interleaving by hand and guarantees it executes that way every time.

 It shares the goal of deterministic replay with deterministic simulation testing ([FoundationDB](https://www.thestrangeloop.com/2014/testing-distributed-systems-w-slash-deterministic-simulation.html),